JohnHeikens/CrossPP/README.txt

 to include sfml:
 use vcpkg (click on an include directive to see)

+a window is attached to a thread. use that thread only! do the rendering preferrably on the main thread, while the game itself can be on another thread.

 do NOT put code in your onedrive documents folder! once it's full, it basically plays a ransom game where you either heve to buy more storage or lose your files after 30 days. to fix, delete the ipch files and the installer EXE and empty the release and debug output folders